About this Program

 - Strategies for planning and managing new program development

 - How to create, promote and evaluate educational programming for children and adults

 - Fundamental principles of exhibit design, production and maintenance

 - How to build relationships with the community, donors and supporters

 GET HANDS-ON EXPERIENCE

-- Serve an internship at a local museum or historical society and complete an independent project for the organization
+- Serve an internship at a local museum, cultural organization or historical society and complete an independent project for the organization

 - Work with artifacts in museum settings

 - Plan and design interpretive programming and exhibits

 - Take behind-the-scenes visits in local museums